AK-Homberger/Satellite-Dish-Positioner/README.md

 The positioner is controlled with a web interface.
 The ssid and password for WLAN has to be set in the code.
 The device is pre-cofigured for Astra 19.2.
 Translated to stadard navigational compass cordinates this is 164° and elevation to horizontal is 8.1°.
-Plese change for other stllites.
+Please change this for other satellites.

 ![WebInterface](https://github.com/AK-Homberger/Satellite-Dish-Positioner/blob/main/StatfinderWeb.png)